Biden's National Security Team Lists Leading Threats, With China At The Top

 A senior administration official said Tuesday that Biden will begin to withdraw U.S. troops from Afghanistan before May 1 and finish no later than Sept.
 11, the 20th anniversary of the Sept.
 11 attacks on the United States.

-Approximately 2,500 troops are still in Afghanistan, with reports that there are as many as 1,000 more Special Operations forces in the country.
+About 2,500 troops are still in Afghanistan, with reports that there are as many as 1,000 more special operations forces in the country.